Whole Exome Sequencing Confirmed Progression of Smoldering Multiple Myeloma to Multiple Myeloma

 - Instructions

 - Targeted panel and whole exome sequencing data have been deposited to the European Genome-Phenome Archive (EGA).
-These data are available under restricted access and access can be obtained by contacting Gareth Morgan through the EGA data repository.
-Other data are available within the article in the Supplementary Materials.
+These data are available under restricted access and access can be obtained by contacting Gareth Morgan, MD, PhD through the EGA data repository.
+All other data are available within the article on PubMed Central (PMC) under Supplementary Materials.

 - Grant Support